javiarmesto/Workshop-MCP-Server-Directions-Lab/WORKSHOP_GUIDE_EN.md

 ---

-**🎊 Congratulations on completing the MCP Server Workshop!** You've successfully learned how to build custom MCP tools that integrate with Business Central APIs.
-Keep building amazing AI-powered solutions! 🚀 ðŸš€
+**Congratulations on completing the MCP Server Workshop!** You've successfully learned how to build custom MCP tools that integrate with Business Central APIs.
+Keep building amazing AI-powered solutions.